tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tags Text Add/README.md

 * **2023-12-22**

-  * fix for tags not being retreived from api
+  * fix for tags not being retrieved from api
   * bumped version to 0.1.1

 * **2023-10-29**